pfinal-nc/pfinal-nc.github.io/docs/golang/6-Go-Libraries-That-Will-Change-Software-Development-in-2025.md

 | Reflection-based DI| 320ms        | 42MB        | ❌          |
 | **Wire (compile)** | **80ms**     | **18MB**    | ✅          |

 > **Expert Tip**: Combine Wire with [Go's interface isolation principle](https://github.com/golang/go/wiki/CodeReviewComments#interfaces) for testable modular architectures.
+This makes your code more modular and easier to test, which is always a win for long-term maintainability.

 ---